 Brand recall value is very high with apps because apps are not easy to make and the barrier of entry is high.
-It costed me around $1000 to develop this app.
+It cost me around $1000 to develop this app.
 Not every blogger can do this, but if you can do it, then you will be rewarded.

-I hope this article helped you understand how content marketing can help you drive brand awareness, engagement and conversion.
+I hope this article helped you understand how content marketing can help you drive brand awareness, engagement, and conversion.
 The best part about content marketing is that sales can be generated without being pushy.

-A few years back, I had developed a process called Integrated Digital Marketing which has been the foundational strategy that I’ve used for most of the startups that I worked and consulted with.
+A few years back, I developed a process called Integrated Digital Marketing which has been the foundational strategy that I’ve used for most of the startups that I worked and consulted with.

 Integrated Digital Marketing also puts content as the central foundation and all the other digital marketing methods are built around it.